Gardening Activities For Kids To Get Them Interested In Nature

 How to do: Choose fruits and vegetables that are easy to grow in limited spaces.
 Tomatoes, brinjals, carrots and melons are a few popular choices for a home-grown garden.
 In the days you track the growth of the plants, you can teach your child about the process of growth of a plant in stages.
 You can also touch upon concepts like photosynthesis and germination, though your child may be too young to understand the details.

 You can also create large-size cut-outs of the vegetables and fruits in colour paper and foam paper and use them as labels for the pots.
 This is a good garden craft idea for preschoolers.
 Your child will have fun while working with the colour paper to create labels and sticking them on the pots.

 How it helps: Growing a ‘fruit and vegetable’ garden can be a good way to encourage healthy eating habits in your child.

 4. A hanging garden for home decor

 At home, make use of wooden, cardboard or plastic boxes to make the containers for the plants.
-Fill them with mud and place in them your plants.
+Your child can fill the planter with the potting mixture and place the plants in them.
 Attach thick ropes to the containers to create the hangers.
 Make several such hanging containers with different varieties of indoor plants and hang them in different parts of your house.

 5. A rooftop garden